ue12-p24/git-animations/README.md

 # with what

-this uses 3blue1brown's animation engine `manim`
+this uses 3blue1brown's animation engine `manimlib`

 # when